 I want to go shopping.
 Online, of course, because I’m making a conscious effort to refrain from any impulse shopping & because I can never find what I’m looking for in 100% natural fabrics without spending days in a row hopping from store to store & I usually find myself settling for something that ‘will do’ as a substitute.

 You know what I’m starting to notice during these google sessions, though?
 It’s that so many of these writers are using the terms ‘building your minimalist wardrobe’ – ’10 items you need for your minimalist wardrobe’ – ‘Growing a minimalist wardrobe’.
 Pardon my stupidity, but isn’t the whole thing about paring down?
 Living happily with the items you currently own?
 Not SHOPPING MORE?????
-How does this in any way fit in with actual minimalist theorems?
+How does this in any way fit in with the actual minimalist theory?

-I don’t have a closet full of options.
+Now, I don’t have a closet full of options.
 I did a purge about a year ago, and gave away many of the items I had that were not sustainable or natural fabrics.
-You may think me crazed, but these are the items I love and want to wear, so there was no use in hoarding a closet full of ‘meh’ items.
+You may think me crazy, but these are the items I love and want to wear, so there was no use in hoarding a closet full of ‘meh’ items.
 However, it absolutely baffles me as to how someone could read one of these articles, give away 80% of their items, and then go shopping to replace those items with more items, but items which cost probably 70% more than the original donated item.
 (Let us not forget that the big advice is to buy high quality basics – which usually cost no less than 150 Euro per piece. ) Now, investing in a needed item which will last for years, I understand and agree with totally.
 Most times, you have to pay for quality of make & fabric.
 But throwing things out & then buying more really just seems like a good justification for a shopping trip to start your new life.
 And that just seems silly.

 What do you think?